City council opposes realization of Eeneind-West distribution centers in Nuenen

 On June 17, 2024, the Municipal Executive of the Municipality of Nuenen issued a draft decision on the permit application for the realization of three distribution centers within the Eeneind-West planning area on the Collse Hoefdijk.
 The draft environmental permit decision for distribution centers Eeneind-West was available for inspection for six weeks from June 24, 2024.

 The Municipal Council of Geldrop-Mierlo has unanimously instructed the Municipal Executive of Geldrop-Mierlo to do everything possible to prevent its implementation.
-For this reason, the Geldrop-Mierlo municipal council has in recent months called in various ways for people to put forward an opinion against the planned distribution center on Eeneind-West in Nuenen.
+For this reason, over the past few months, the Geldrop-Mierlo Municipal Executive has called in various ways for views against the planned distribution center on Eeneind-West in Nuenen.
+The Municipal Executive of Geldrop-Mierlo has also submitted an opinion itself.
+This outlook can be found below this text.

 Alderman Frans Stravers: 'The Citizens' Committee Distribution CenterNee also called on residents in various ways to submit an opinion.
 In the end, many residents and civil society organizations responded.'
 The Citizens' Committee Distribution CenterNo has now set up its own: